Insolvency Reform: Some good ideas and one clanger!

 And the “Clanger”?
 At present to become a Registered Liquidator an applicant must meet educational standards and have at least 5 years professional insolvency experience.
 A proposed option to “expand the scope for insolvency entrants” is that a person be eligible for registration as a liquidator if the person is an Australian Lawyer or if they have an MBA and 5 years commercial experience – but this requirement would “also not require any minimum level of experience in performing insolvency administration tasks”.
 So read that carefully…. if you are an accountant you need 5 years insolvency experience to apply to be a Registered Liquidator … but if you are a Lawyer or an MBA you can apply if you have 5 years commercial experience (read that as no insolvency experience!!).

 If that option is accepted you can expect a rush of MBAs and Lawyers into the insolvency profession who have no insolvency experience.
-That will certainly expand dramatically the competition amongst Liquidators and drive fees down – unfortunately it will also lower professional standards dramatically and give ASIC a bundle more work in supervising, and disciplining, at least hundreds and perhaps thousands of new Liquidators.
+That will certainly expand dramatically the competition amongst Liquidators and drive fees down – unfortunately it will also lower professional standards dramatically and give the regulator a bundle more work in supervising, and disciplining, at least hundreds and perhaps thousands of new Liquidators.
 If the objective is to improve standards and weed out rogue operators I am struggling to think of a worse option.